notmarshmllow/credax/README.md

   # BYPASS 403

- CREDAX AI automatically tries to bypasses 403 Resopnse using custom Headers.
+ CREDAX AI automatically tries to bypass 403 Resopnse using custom Headers.
+Just run credax against a domain name and let CREDAX do all the work for you.
+ By default, Credax uses **127.0.0.1** IP Address to bypass 403 response.
+You can also set Custom IP Address to Bypass 403 Resposne using `-IP` Switch.

+ `python3 -d https://google.com/ -w wordlists.txt -IP 8.8.8.8`

  # COMMANDS